-The TaskStatus_t structure is defined in Listing 50.
+The TaskStatus_t structure is defined in Listing 51.

 pxTaskStatusArray A pointer to an array of TaskStatus_t structures.
 The array must contain at least one TaskStatus_t structure for each task that is under the control of the RTOS.
-The number of tasks under the control of the RTOS can be determined using the uxTaskGetNumberOfTasks() API function.

-uxArraySize The size of the array pointed to by the pxTaskStatusArray parameter.

-The size is specified as the number of indexes in the array (the number of TaskStatus t structures contained in the array), not by the number of bytes in the array.

-pulTotalRunTime If configGENERATE RUN TIME STATS is set to 1 in uxTaskGetSystemState() to the total run time (as defined by the run time stats clock) since the target booted. pulTotalRunTime can be set to
+The number of tasks under the control of the RTOS can be determined using the uxTaskGetNumberOfTasks() API function. uxArraySize The size of the array pointed to by the pxTaskStatusArray parameter.
+The size is specified as the number of indexes in the array (the number of TaskStatus_t structures contained in the array), not by the number of bytes in the array. pulTotalRunTime If configGENERATE_RUN_TIME_STATS is set to 1 in FreeRTOSConfig.h then pulTotalRunTime is set by uxTaskGetSystemState() to the total run time (as defined by the run time stats clock) since the target booted. pulTotalRunTime can be set to NULL to omit the total run time value.